 What initially motivated you to get involved in ICHP?

-Is there an individual you admire or look up to, or a mentor that has influenced your career?
+Is there an individual you admire or a mentor that has influenced your career?

 What advice would you give to student pharmacists?

 I’d advise them to specialize in something about which they are passionate.
 Students, you have a long professional career ahead of you, so do something that brings you happiness, brings you a sense of satisfaction, or always makes you curious for more knowledge on the subject.
 Also, if you are thinking about getting your Master’s degree, get it early on and don’t wait.
 I am currently completing my MS degree this October, and while I’m happy to be doing it, I wish I did so earlier in my career.

 Do you have any special interests or hobbies outside of work?